varabyte/kotter/README.md

 ### Animations

-You can easily create custom animations, by calling `konsoleAnimOf` and then instancing it:
+You can easily create custom animations, by calling `konsoleAnimOf`:

 ```kotlin
 var finished = false